Pete Buttigieg’s Campaign Says This Wikipedia User Is Not Pete. So Who Is It?

 Enter Hanumang06

 Before Streeling built the Pete Buttigieg page in 2011, a user named Hanumang06 created a “Peter Buttigieg” page in July of 2010.
-It was deleted less than a month after its creation due to Buttigieg’s then-lack of notability.
+It was deleted less than a month after its creation because of Buttigieg’s then lack of notability.
 In the discussion preceding that deletion, one Wikipedia editor noted a comment Hanumang06 had made while uploading a photo of Buttigieg.
 “This is a biography created by his campaign staff using a picture from his campaign,” Hanumang06 wrote.

 Before uploading the photo himself, Hanumang06’s first act on Wikipedia was to make a request on Wikipedia’s “Files for upload” page, which allows unregistered or less experienced users to request that someone else upload a file on their behalf.